nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 5. The application will not be able to prevent any data privacy violated by other programs.

 ## Glossary
+- **Users**: Real estate agents.
+- **Clients**: Customers of the real estate agents looking to buy or sell property each represented as an instance of `Person`

-**Buyer** - client that is looking to buy a property based on some preference
+- **Buyers**: Clients that have engaged the real estate agent to help them buy a property.

-**Seller -** client that is looking to sell a property for a particular price
+- **Sellers**: Clients that have engaged the real estate agent to help them sell their property.

 # Appendix: Instructions for manual testing